 - For hooking up.
 Hey.
 Sometimes you just want a quick hookup.
 And as long as everyone is on the same page, and treating each other with consent and respect, that’s okay.
 This survey said that 29% of their respondents used Tinder for casual hook ups.

 - To find a relationship.
 According to Tinder’s own research, a majority of folks (80%) on the app want to find romance and long-term relationships.
 This research was paid for by Tinder (though performed by a non-affiliated research group) and a number of social scientists said more research needs to be done to confirm the initial findings.
 However, separate studies have found that relationships started online or through an app were no more likely to break up than those started offline.
 And if you’re looking for hope and inspiration for your next relationship, there’s plenty of examples of healthy, happy couples who met on Tinder or other apps.

 Why do you use dating apps?
 Which ones do you use?
 Do you like them?
 Hate them?
 Let us know!

 And remember, as Shane said in the episode, “If you’re using the apps, be kind, be honest.
 Communicate with people.
 It’s hard enough dating face-to-face, you don’t need to drag someone along online.”

-We’ll be following up this blog post with two more episodes of #hotgoss, about dating apps and communication, and how to use the apps healthily.
-Stay tuned!
+We’ll be following up this blog post with two more episodes of #hotgoss about dating apps, so stay tuned!

 Speak About It is a 501(c)(3) nonprofit organization that partners with high schools and colleges to educate, entertain, and empower students to create positive change within their communities, advocate for and practice healthy relationship habits, and prevent sexual violence.